 After months of information gathering, surveying, listening and discernment, the Long Range Planning team discovered the mission that Jesus has for our parish—a mission we did not create but one that was given to us by Jesus.
 To fulfill Christ’s mission for our parish, the following three priorities emerged:

-Questions the Long Range Planning Committee discerned to determine the key priorities and goals for Saint Patrick Catholic Church:
+Questions the Long Range Planning Committee discerned to determine the key values and priorities for Saint Patrick Catholic Church:

 - Where should our focus be as a parish?